jdillard/personal-site/_posts/2018-12-12-common-ways-to-customize-sphinx-themes.md

 1. Custom Javascript and CSS
 2. Custom theme.conf Variables
 3. Using html_context Variables
-4. Deploy, Edit, and Feedback Buttons
+4. Adding Deploy, Edit, and Feedback Buttons
-5. Javascript Based Feedback Form
+5. Using a javascript Based Feedback Form

-## Custom Javascript and CSS
+## 1. Custom Javascript and CSS

 Custom javascript and CSS files can be great for overrides and snippets of functionality.
 First, create a **custom.js** and **custom.css** file in the